Neil Oliver: Climate change

 In July 2023, Oliver asserted on GB News that the "terrifying" temperatures reported during the heatwave in southern Europe were false and accused the BBC and others of fearmongering over climate change.
 He alleged that ground temperatures instead of air temperatures were being used.
 Meteorologist and BBC weatherman Tomasz Schafernaker answered the claims saying this was "absolutely not true".

 Personal life

-Oliver lives in Stirling with his wife, three children and Irish Wolfhound.
-He was formerly (in 2019) listed as a patron of the Association of Lighthouse Keepers.
+Oliver lives in Stirling with his wife, three children and two Irish Wolfhounds, Jessie and Gracie.